The Main Street Opportunity Fund

 Does it bother you to hear that overnight companies led by a handful of politically connected individuals with no supply chain experience are raking in millions of dollars in contracts for PPE?
 It bothers us, too.
 Especially when we heard so many are not actually delivering.
 It seems in the ambition to create generational wealth with a single business deal, some bad actors are selling the sizzle, not the steak.

 But let’s not get distracted from a core problem.
 The record job losses and American industrial closures in recent weeks are the highest they’ve been in a century.
 We’ve lost a decade of employment gains at US manufacturers.
-Demand for thousands of products has withered in the face of discretionary consumer spending restricted by new social protocols design to keep us and our loved ones safe.
+Demand for thousands of products has withered in the face of discretionary consumer spending restricted by new social protocols designed to keep us and our loved ones safe.

 For example, the government’s own definition of a small business full-service restaurant means it can earn no more than $8 million in annual revenue.
-Were it not for sophisticated, multi-entity legal structures, would Shake Shake really qualify as a small business restaurant when it earns nearly half a billion dollars in revenue each year?
+Were it not for sophisticated, multi-entity legal structures, would Shake Shack really qualify as a small business restaurant when it earns nearly half a billion dollars in revenue each year?
 A single restaurant, maybe, but not the entire company.
-Are the Los Angeles Lakers, the second most valuable franchise in the NBA a small business?
+Are the Los Angeles Lakers, the second most valuable franchise in the NBA, a small business?

 Why should it take public disclosure to force these companies to return money?
 Why could they not make the practical decision they otherwise should have in the beginning to rely on their size and let the program benefit the real small businesses of America?
 There is a huge gap in empathy.
 We need less entitlement and more self-policing for the greater good.
 Otherwise, the marginalized will continue to be crowded out.